Brazil: Small plane crashes into shops in Gramado – DW – 12/22/2024

 Unverified footage shared by local news outlets shows debris burning in the street.

-According to the fire brigade the aircraft took off from Canela's regional airport, near Gramado, and was headed to Florianopolis, another popular tourist destination during the Christmas period.
+According to the fire brigade, the aircraft took off from Canela's regional airport near Gramado and was headed to Florianopolis, another popular tourist destination during Christmas.

-This is a developing story, more to follow, please refresh your browser.
+Gramado is a highly popular destination in southern Brazil, recognized for its German-inspired architecture and mountainous scenery.